 From your hotel in the lively Mariscal district, visit the beautiful colonial area, zero latitude at La Mitad del Mundo (Center of the World) and ascend to 12,150’ aboard the Funicular offering unrivaled views of the city and Pichincha Volcano.

 Be amazed in the Andes by Cotopaxi.
-An active volcano, Cotopaxi is one of the world’s highest volcanoes and is known for the lush and beautiful forest that surrounds it, as well as the glacier covered summit.
+An active volcano, Cotopaxi is one of the world’s highest volcanoes and is known for its glacier covered summit, as well as the lush and beautiful forest that surrounds it.
 Hike to the refuge for an unforgettable view of the surrounding national park.

 Travel high in the Andes to the small town of Baños.
 Whitewater raft down the thrilling Pastaza River.
 Stroll down Ambato Street choosing from many international restaurant options.